-If an employee or student is experiencing COVID-19 symptoms, do not come to campus.
+If an employee or student is experiencing COVID-19 symptoms, you should not come to campus.
 Isolate, complete the COVID-19 Reporting form and follow the college's Interim Procedure on COVID-19 Reporting and Return to AACC.

 Common COVID-19 symptoms are:

-AACC has adopted an Interim Procedure on COVID-19 Reporting and Return to AACC, which provides the following general protocols for individuals who are either experiencing COVID-19 symptoms, receiving a positive COVID-19 test result or having been exposed to someone with a suspected or confirmed COVID-19 case.
+AACC has adopted an Interim Procedure on COVID-19 Reporting and Return to AACC, which provides the following general protocols for individuals who are experiencing COVID-19 symptoms, have received a positive COVID-19 test result, or have been exposed to someone with a suspected or confirmed COVID-19 case.
 In general, the college follows the guidance from the Centers for Disease Control and Prevention, the Maryland Department of Health and the Anne Arundel County Health Department regarding requirements for isolation and quarantine.
 We reserve the right to make changes to these protocols based on the facts and circumstances or guidance from public health or medical professionals.

 Employees and students who are experiencing COVID-19 symptoms, have received a positive COVID-19 test result or have been exposed to someone with a suspected or confirmed COVID-19 case must submit a COVID-19 Report Form to the college within no more than 24 hours.